-An exclusion may be "temporary-restricted", "temporary-up-to-45-days" (as explained below) or "permanent".
+A suspension is a "temporary-restricted" or "temporary-up-to-45-days" (as explained below) suspension, and an exclusion is a "permanent" exclusion.

-- A temporary-restricted exclusion is the requirement for a pupil not to attend the School for a defined period of time, usually counted in full days. - A temporary-up-to-45-days exclusion is one that has an end date at an accumulated 45 school days' exclusion for the individual pupil in a school year, the aim of which is to allow for the conclusion of more complex investigations or other necessary activities the length of which cannot be defined, and which will be concluded within that period of an accumulated 45 days at the earliest practicable opportunity.
-The purpose of utilising such an exclusion is to avoid having to use multiple, shorter temporary exclusions, where this would create additional uncertainty for those involved. - A permanent exclusion is the required ending of a pupil's place at the School marked by the removal of their name from the School roll.
+- for a pupil not to attend the School for a defined period of time, usually counted in full days. - A temporary-up-to-45-days is one that has an end date at an accumulated 45 school days' exclusion for the individual pupil in a school year, the aim of which is to allow for the conclusion of more complex investigations or other necessary activities the length of which cannot be defined, and which will be concluded within that period of an accumulated 45 days at the earliest practicable opportunity.
+The purpose of utilising such an exclusion is to avoid having to use multiple, shorter temporary exclusions, where this would create additional uncertainty for those involved.

+• A permanent exclusion is the required ending of a pupil's place at the School marked by the removal of their name from the School roll.

-'Informal' or 'unofficial' exclusions: the school does not adopt the practice of 'Informal' or 'unofficial' exclusions, such as requiring a pupil to go home 'to cool off'.
-Such exclusions do not feature in this Policy.
+'Informal' or 'unofficial' suspensions: the school does not adopt the practice of 'Informal' or 'unofficial' suspensions, such as requiring a pupil to go home 'to cool off'.
+Such suspensions do not feature in this Policy.